heyjoeway/hello-friend/README.md

 ![Screenshot preview of the hello-friend extension on a new tab](./PREVIEW.png)

+## WARNING

+This sends domain URLs to Google in order to get favicons.
+If you're not okay with this, then set `FAVICONS: false` in `options.js`.
+Pull requests with solutions to this are welcome.

 ## Notes

 -   In Firefox you'll have to manually set the home page.